 None of the Fruit Trees we offer for sale have been subjected to Genetic Engineering.
 Some people associate the word “patent” with Genetic Engineering.
 Most, if not all, Genetically Engineered lifeforms have been held under Utility Patents (aka Trait Patents), which is a very different type of legal IPR mechanism than the Plant Patent.
 Our love and awe of plants and people precludes us from ever knowingly offering any plant bred by Genetic Engineering, which includes CRISPR and its gene editing ilk.

-Which of the fruit varieties that Fruition sells are held under Plant Patents, and when do those Plant Patents expire?
+Which of the fruit varieties and rootstocks that Fruition sells are held under Plant Patents, and when do those Plant Patents expire?

 - The CrimsonCrisp Apple is held under Plant Patent, which expires in 2025.

 - The Cordera Apple is held under Plant Patent, which expires in 2039.